CormacCollins/Automated_skew_reduce/README.md

 ```

-Note the runtime error as I didn't do anything about NaN values,
+Note the runtime error as I didn't do anything about NaN values

 Output:
 ```
 RuntimeWarning: invalid value encountered in less_equal